daryllxd/lifelong-learning/coursera-law-and-the-entrepreneur.md

 - Entrepreneurs with patentable inventions should consider filing a provisional patent application just to put a stake in the ground.
 - Patents can be sold.

+# 5.1: Funding the New Venture: Introduction

+Two ways: bank/investor loans, and equity investments.
+An equity is an ownership interest to the business.
+An investor is buying part of the business.
+In corporation, it's shares.
+In LLC, it's units.
+In partnership, it's partnership interests.
+Investors buy the stock from the company, not the founder's shares (lol).

+# 5.2: Self-Funding

+When it's self-funding (bootstrapping), you only have to worry about losing your own money.
+Risk: Your own financial well-being, you lose regular jobs, health insurance.
+You need contacts and additional money.

+The next step is friends and family: on the positive side, they bet on you, not the idea.
+The company will probably have to invest in common stock, not preferred stock.
+It's good for investors to know that someone else gave money for this.

+# 5.3: Angels and VCs

+Angels are often wealthy individuals.
+If you're able to find a good angel investor, that angel can provide funding, advice, and contacts.
+Angels usaully work with other angels in angel networks.

+As angels are getting more sophisticated, they're asking for more terms.
+They might be asking for preferred equity, records, reports, and even if they are wealthy, they might not be able to provide all the money you need.
+You want someone with experience already.

+VCs are professional investors who bring a ton of money, as well as contact lists.
+They are able to make connections to strategic partners and doman experience.

+VC-capital funding can lead to significant dillution, preferred stock, or management control.
+VCs can even kick the founders out lol.
+Getting a VC investment also takes a long time.

+Take the right steps early on to make the company attractive to investors further than the road.
+Make sure the company is set up properly and intellectual property is protected.

+Convertible note: those investors have a debt from the company that converts into equity, and has a valuation set from the next round of funding.
+So the earlier investors need a discount.

+Do not cold call or email the VCs, they will think that you are not creative enough to bring it.
+We need people with different types of background and coachable.

+# 5.5: Preferred Equity.

+Liquidation preference: First money out goes to the original investors, and preferred return.

+Preferred shareholders can also change to common stock, if they get a more profitable deal.

+Participated preferred: Preferred shareholders who are also common shareholders.

+Some other rights: board members, veto rights, information records (right to check stuff), or restricting others from selling their stock.

+Right of first refusal: Someone wanting to sell shares have to offer to the preferred shareholders first.

+Drag-along-prevision: If the preferred shareholders want to sell the business, all the other shareholders have to follow, at the same price and at the same terms.

+Pre-emptive rights: They have the right to buy their proportionate share of new equities of the company.

+Pay-to-play provision: When the company needs money, then everyone needs to put money in, or else they lose some rights.

+# 5.6: Securities Laws

+They govern the sales of securities (shares of stock or units or partnership interests).

+Under the federal securities laws, anytime a company sells securities to somebody else, they have to be registered in the SEC.
+Registering securities is really expensive.
+The first time is called the IPO.

+Non-public offering/private placement: the company needs to show that all the people offered the securities have the ability to understand the investments.

+Don't advertise securities for sale unless you talk to a lawyer.
+It's also better if you sell to accredited investors.

+Private placement memorandum: The stuff you disclose to an investor.
+These are very important.